Home > Facade > Everyone Deserves a Healthy Indoor Climate

 Everyone Deserves a Healthy Indoor Climate

 Offices, schools, hospitals and rest homes are – just as homes – intended to provide people with a suitable working, learning and living environment.
 So it is very important to create a healthy indoor environment and minimise the energy needs of those buildings.
-Thermal, visual, acoustic comfort and a supply of fresh air are the basic elements for a comfortable indoor environment.
+Thermal, visual, and acoustic comfort and a supply of fresh air are the basic elements for a comfortable indoor environment.

 It goes without saying that sufficient fresh air is important.
 Just opening windows is not enough.
 You need continuous, controlled ventilation, but the main problem with full mechanical ventilation is the risk of contamination.
 Thermal comfort means that it is not too hot or not too cold – a pleasant temperature all year round.
 Of course, this is often subjective and sometimes calls for personal control.
 If you have large glass areas, particularly facing south, controlling the temperature in the summer is not always easy as there is the problem of overheating.
-You need to be able to allow sufficient daylight in without glare or annoying reflections during the day, use pleasant artificial light in the evening and have effective light exclusion at night.
+You need to be able to allow sufficient daylight without glare or annoying reflections during the day, use pleasant artificial light in the evening and have effective light exclusion at night.
 The view outside is also important.
-When it comes to living comfort, looking onto a garden is more desirable than gazing at a bare factory wall.
+When it comes to living comfort, looking at a garden is more desirable than gazing at a bare factory wall.

 Air Quality and Health

 Excellent insulation without enough ventilation produces “dead” air in buildings where dust mites, moulds, viruses, bacteria and even dangerous chemical substances (CO2, CO, radon, VOC) can accumulate.
 Each time we breathe in, our lungs could inhale these microscopic particles.
 They then could pass through the bloodstream to invade the adipose tissue, kidneys, liver, glands, etc.

 Hence an unhealthy indoor environment can lead to: